sg09/eksdemo/README.md

 # `eksdemo` - kubectl-like CLI for Amazon EKS
 The easy button for testing, learning and demoing Amazon EKS:
 * Install complex applications and dependencies with a single command
-* Extensive application catalog (51 CNCF and open source projects)
+* Extensive application catalog (52 CNCF, open source and related projects)
 * Easily customize application installs with simple command line flags
 * Query and search AWS resources with kubectl-like get commands